 An FEF certified school receives direct funding from FEF.
 Professors are allocated a specific amount of funding each school year that they use for scholarships and discretionary spending.
 An FEF affiliated school does not receive direct funding, but students are eligible to apply for any scholarship that is listed on the FEF website.
-Affiliated schools are also allowed to bring just 1 student to the College Industry Conference; whereas certified schools may bring up to 6 students.
+Affiliated schools are also allowed to bring 1 or 2 students to the College Industry Conference (depending on the strength of registrations for the conference); whereas certified schools may bring up to 6 students.

 7. When & why was FEF founded?

 After WWII ended, there was a desparate need for skilled technicians and educated leaders in the cast metals industry.
 FEF was established in 1947 by the leaders of the metal casting industry, with the support of affiliated organizations and societies as an independent extension of metalcasting educational programs at colleges and universities across the country.
 The primary objective was to bring top-quality men and women into our industry.
 FEF has since become the lifeline of quality people to our Industry.

 Mission Statement: FEFstrengthens the metal casting industry by supporting unique partnerships among students, educators and industry, helping today's students become tomorrow's leaders.

 Vision Statement: FEF shall be the premier organization that provides support to educators and students to prepare students for participation in metal casting and related industries through support for a wide variety of educational programs.

 9. What is the benefit of contributing to FEF?